gjbex/Fortran-MOOC/docs/random_numbers.md

 # Random numbers

 Fortran has intrinsic procedures for pseudo-random number generation.
-You can easily generate a sequence of pseudo-random floating point values form a uniform distribution in the half-closed interval $$[0, 1[$$.
+You can easily generate a sequence of pseudo-random floating point values from a uniform distribution in the half-closed interval $$[0, 1[$$.
 The start of the sequence is determined by a seed, i.e., a state of the algorithm that changes each time a random number is generated.